 You will receive a bluetooth seizure button when you arrive for your connection

-Download Seer.
+Download the Seer app.
 Search for 'Seer Medical' in the App Store or Google Play Store.

 Open the app and log in using your account details (you will need to use a wifi or data connection the first time you login).
 NOTE you should have received an email from Seer Medical inviting you to activate your account.
 Please contact us if you have not received an email.

-You can report your events via mobile (‘Report Event’), and include additional detail such as event duration or notes
+Log events via mobile device or with our handy companion button.
+You can report your events via mobile (click the ‘Report Event’ button), and include additional detail such as event duration or notes.

 Once you have connected your button you will be able to click it and log events AS LONG AS you are in range of your phone/tablet.

 Your phone MUST be running the Seer app to report events (the app can be running in the background, but do not swipe-close your app, disable bluetooth, or switch off your phone).
 If you do switch off your phone you will need to re-open the Seer app when you turn it back on.

 Each time you click a button your phone will record the event time and you will receive a notification confirming that the event has been saved.

 Buttons have a range of approx 10m.
 You will not be able to report events using your button if your phone is more than 10m away.